honey0120/Travel-Booking-Nextjs-/README.md

 ## Demo

-Browse this link to see theme in action:
+Browse this link to see website is in action:

 https://travel-booking-frontend-next-js-redux-vercel.vercel.app/
 ## Features